 Ruby has the most readable syntax for beginner programmers.
 Instead of spending a lot of time explaining the code that students are typing into machines, a lot of it will be self-explanatory for them.
 This is a really important factor for children who are still learning the concepts of programming.
-At the end of the day, children will need to learn the concepts in order to write good scripts.
+At the end of the day, programming children will help them to learn the concepts in order to write good scripts.
 Ruby is a very robust language and it was originally used to create Twitter, so you can immediately show students that the application is a tool that gets used in popular platforms.

 Java is arguably a bit harder to learn than either Ruby or Python, but choosing Java as a first-time programming language will make learning any subsequent language a bit easier for students.
 Many students have already thought about creating their own apps or websites but simply don’t know where to start.
 Java has been around for two decades and there are so many online resources, toolkits and tutorials that virtually anything can be created from the ground up using Java.
 There are a few initial hurdles to overcome, such as installing JDK and understanding how the syntaxes work, but the object oriented setup of the programming language makes it easy for students to progress.
 Java looks similar to C and C++, but offers more functionalities, thereby enables students to create more robust programs.